25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp.md

 ### Anonymous Types

-Anonymous types provide a convenient way to encapsulate a set of read-only properties into a single object without having to explicitly define a type first.
+Anonymous types provide a convenient way to encapsulate a set of read-only properties into a single object without having to explicitly define a type first

 - The type name is generated by the compiler and is not available at the source code level
 - The type of each property is inferred by the compiler